 ON THIS PAGE: You will learn about the different ways doctors treat these types of skin cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams also include a variety of other health care professionals, including physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.